anglesideangle/ros-template/README.md

 This template project acts as the ros/colcon workspace, with all packages to be built going in `src`.

-`container/Containerfile` contains build instructions for several stages of a container build, which can be used independently. `Makefile` contains the afformentioned scripts for using the container image.
+`Containerfile` contains build instructions for several stages of a container build, which can be used independently. `Makefile` contains the afformentioned scripts for using the container image.
 The images produced by the makefile's commands are:

 - `{name}:latest-base` (for `make build`), extends `ros-{distro}-desktop-full`
 - `{name}:latest-dev` (for `make dev`), extends `base`